ggalloro/cicerone/README.md

 The application is structured as a multi-agent system using the Google Agent Development Kit (ADK).

 - **`cicerone-agent/agent.py`**: This file contains the core logic of the application, including the definition of the four agents:
-    - `CiceroneRomano`: The root agent that orchestrates the other agents.
+    - `Cicerone`: The root agent that orchestrates the other agents.
     - `ArtHistorian`: The agent specialized in art and history.
     - `Gourmet`: The agent specialized in food and dining.
     - `Logistics`: The agent specialized in itinerary planning and logistics.